oplS17projects/world-clock/README.md

 ### Statement
    In this cetury, The growth of technology is at its another level.
 And for this growth, whole world is working round the clock and coordinating with other countries' time zone to do great team work.
 So when some one says that he or she will call on this time according to his or her timezone, that time it is very difficult to calculate time for other person who is in different timezone.
 The solution of this inconvenience is world-clock application.
 World - clock is actually an application which is usefull to check current time of any timezone in the world.
 There is another important functionality of time - convertor which is usefull to convert future or past time and date in other timezone.
 For this project, we get to know how many timezones are in the world and what is the time offset of those timezones with UTC time.
 To calculate time using offset of timezone which is challenging to do math using 24 hoursbase.
-Also We are using two main libraries for this project which are racket/gui and racket/tzinfo.
+Also We are using two main libraries for this project which are racket/gui and tzinfo.
 The GUI designing and coding for GUI is always fun part and gives valuable exprience for front end devloping work.
 During this project, we will learn more about github use, will explore some usefull libraries and functions of racket (scheme) and have team work exprience.

 ### Analysis
 We are mostly using functions and techniques which we have learnt in class to bear on the project.
-Explain what approaches from class you will bring to bear on the project.

-Been explicit about the techiques from the class that we will use.
-For example:

 - Data abstraction:
   For checking Time Zone's offset time from UTC time.